 All Cisco ISE releases are affected:

-The table below summarizes the Cisco ISE services that may be affected by the upcoming Client Authentication EKU changes, along with the expected impact for each service.
+Table 1 summarizes the services affected by the upcoming Client Authentication EKU changes, along with the expected impact for each service.

 |